Lukalot/life-engine/README.md

 # Life Engine
-A P5/Electron application to facilitate a wide range of particle simulations, including, especially, cellular automata/life related experiments within an unrestricted physics based environment.
+An Electron/WebGL application to facilitate a wide range of particle simulations, including, especially, cellular automata/life related experiments within an unrestricted physics based environment.

-In order to keep P5 out of the global scope, it is instantiated inside sketch.js.
-This means that whenever you would call a p5 method, you must call it from the injected p5 instance.
-For example, in the sketch function, you must use `p.ellipse()` rather than just `ellipse`.

 ## To Use